devoverid/kait-admin/README.md

 Several quick start options are available:
 - Clone the repo: `https://github.com/devoverid/kait-admin.git`
 - Install [npm](https://www.npmjs.com) or [yarn](https://yarnpkg.com) first if you don't have it in your machine
-- Run the `yarn stisla-start` command to start using stisla !

 Read the [Getting started page](https://getstisla.com/docs) for information on the framework contents, templates and examples, and more.